-Dr. Farias has served as a coach to Deutsche Grammophon, Sony Classical, Philips and EMI musicians, Olympic athletes, and principal dancers, helping them to recover from focal dystonia and other practice-related disorders.
+Dr. Farias has served as a coach to Deutsche Grammophon, Sony Classical, Philips and EMI musicians, Olympic and Paralympic athletes, and principal dancers, helping them to recover from focal dystonia and other practice-related disorders.

-He is the director of the Neuroplastic Training Institute Toronto and adjunct professor at the University of Toronto where he teaches health in music performance and researches at the Music and Health Research Collaboratory.
+He is the director of the Neuroplastic Training Institute Toronto and seasonal lecturer at the University of Toronto.

 Dr. Farias has published three books on dystonia, Limitless, your movements can heal your brain.
 An essay on the neurodynamics of Dystonia, Intertwined.
 A new approach to rehabilitating dystonias and Rebellion of the body.
 Understanding musicians' focal dystonia.

-Dr. Farias has also served as an ergonomics advisor to the Finish Opera House, Oslo Philarmonic Orchestra, Federation Internationale des Musiciens, Teatro dell'Opera di Roma, Orquesta Nacional de España, Finish Radio Symphony Orchestra and the Spanish National Youth Orchestra.
+Dr. Farias has also lectured on health in music performance at Berklee College of Music in Boston, State University of New York , Norwegian Academy of Music, Helsinki Conservatorium, The Barenboim-Said Foundation, Finish Opera House, Oslo Philarmonic Orchestra, Teatro dell'Opera di Roma, Orquesta Nacional de España, Finish Radio Symphony Orchestra and the Spanish National Youth Orchestra.

 With a background in music from Granada, Madrid, Utrecht, and Oxford, Dr.Farias graduated with four Bachelor's of music degrees (Piano, Flute, Chamber music and Music theory) and with an advanced diploma in voice performance (countertenor).